sxm13/GCNCharges/README.md

 ```
 example: ```python PACMaN.py test_file/test-1/ MOF DDEC 10 True True```

-folder-name: your folder contains cif files
+* folder-name: your folder contains cif files
-model_name& model-name: MOF or COF(COF just can use DDEC)
+* model_name& model-name: MOF or COF(COF just can use DDEC)
-charge-type: Charge type, DDEC,Bader or CM5.
+* charge-type: Charge type, DDEC,Bader or CM5.
-digits: digits of charge (recommond use 10)
+* digits: digits of charge (recommond use 10)
-atom_type & atom-type: keep the same partial atomic charge for the same type atom
+* atom_type & atom-type: keep the same partial atomic charge for the same type atom
+* neutral: keep the net charge is zero

 # Website & Zenodo
 *  IF you do not want to install PACMAN, you can go to this :point_right: [link](https://pacman-mtap.streamlit.app/).